Christ Came to Save Sinners:

 What should I do now that I am saved?

-After salvation, you can do many things to live the Christian life.
+After salvation, you should believe the Bible’s eternal truths and obey its commands to live the Christian life.

-You love God the Father and the Lord Jesus Christ by obeying their commands (1 John 5:3; John 14:15).
+You love God the Father and the Lord Jesus Christ by obeying their commands (John 14:15; 1 John 5:3).
 Specifically, you should obey their commands for Church Age believers (1 Corinthians 14:37) since you are no longer under the Law of Moses (Romans 7:4, 6).
 The Lord Jesus tells you to love fellow believers as He has loved you (John 13:34–35).
 Love others as you love yourself (Romans 13:9).
-You should be baptized to express your faith in Christ (Acts 16:31–34; 18:8).
-Attend a Bible-Believing Church (Hebrews 10:25).
-The Lord Jesus directs you to participate in the Lord’s Supper to remember His sacrificial death on the cross (1 Corinthians 11:23–26).
+You should be baptized to express your faith in Christ (Acts 16:31–34; 18:8), attend a Bible-Believing Church (Hebrews 10:25), and participate in the Lord’s Supper to remember the Lord Jesus’ sacrificial death (1 Corinthians 11:23–26).
 God saved you to perform good works (Ephesians 2:10), and good works are evidence of genuine faith (James 2:26).
-You are to practice righteousness (1 John 3:10), show mercy (James 2:13) and exercise humility (James 4:10).
-Consider your relationship to sin as your master dead and your relationship to God as your Master alive through being united to Christ Jesus your Lord (Romans 6:11).
-The Lord Jesus tells you to preach repentance (Luke 24:47) and the Gospel (Mark 16:15) to unsaved people so they can be saved too.
+You are to practice righteousness (1 John 3:10), show mercy (James 2:13), and exercise humility (James 4:10).
+Consider your relationship to sin as your master dead but your relationship to God as your Master alive in union with Christ Jesus your Lord (Romans 6:11).
+The Lord Jesus tells you to preach the Gospel (Mark 16:15) so that God can save unbelievers.

-An essential of Christian living is your dedication to God, which is carried out through your nonconformity to the world and transformation via your mind.
-Because God has shown you mercy, He urges you to “present your bod[y]” as a “sacrifice,” as one who is living, holy (separated from sin to God), and well-pleasing to Him (Romans 12:1).
-To “present your bod[y]” as a “sacrifice” means to dedicate yourself completely to God.
-The only reasonable way to serve God is through total commitment to Him (Romans 12:1).
-Do not be “conformed to this world” (Romans 12:2).
+An essential of Christian living is your dedication to God, which involves your nonconformity to the world and transformation through your mind’s renewal.
+On the basis of His compassion towards you, God urges you to dedicate yourself completely to Him as one who is alive, holy (separated from sin to God), and pleasing to Him (Romans 12:1).
+This self-sacrifice is the only logical way to serve Him (Romans 12:1).
+You should not be “conformed to this world” (Romans 12:2).
 In this verse, the world is the present evil age in which man’s lifestyle opposes God.
-The world can negatively influence your life.
-Instead, be “transformed by the renewing of your mind” (Romans 12:2).
-In other words, your life should be changed through adjusting your thinking to a Biblical Christian way of thinking.
-A renewed mind can test and approve what is God’s will (His plan for your life) (Romans 12:2).
-His will is what is good, well-pleasing, and perfect (Romans 12:2).
+This world can negatively influence your life.
+Then you are positively commanded to be “transformed by the renewing” of your “mind” (Romans 12:2).
+In other words, your life should change by changing your thinking to a Biblical Christian way of thinking founded on the Scriptures.
+A renewed mind can test and approve what God’s will is, and His will is what is “good, … acceptable, and perfect” (Romans 12:2).

 Expect to be persecuted as you live a life devoted to God in union with Christ Jesus (2 Timothy 3:12).

-If you commit sins, you can confess your sins, and God will forgive your sins and spiritually wash you “from all unrighteousness” (1 John 1:9).
+As soon as you know of any personal sins, you can confess them, and God will forgive them and spiritually wash you “from all unrighteousness” (1 John 1:9).
 Forgiveness of your sins allows you to maintain fellowship with God (1 John 1:5–10).

 As a Church Age believer, what will happen in my future?

-At death, spirits of Church Age believers go to be with the Lord in Heaven (2 Corinthians 5:8; Philippians 3:20).
+At death, spirits of Church Age believers go to be with the Lord in Heaven (2 Corinthians 5:8).

-When the Rapture of the Church occurs, dead Church Age believers will be resurrected.
-Next, living Church Age believers will be “caught up together with them ... to meet the Lord in the air” (1 Thessalonians 4:13–17a).
-At the Rapture, believers’ dead or living earthly bodies will be instantly changed into eternal glorified bodies (1 Corinthians 15:51–54; Philippians 3:20–21).
+When the Rapture of the Church occurs, dead Church Age believers will be resurrected, and then living Church Age believers will be “caught up together with them … to meet the Lord in the air” (1 Thessalonians 4:13–17a).
+Believers’ dead or living earthly bodies will be instantly changed into eternal glorified bodies at the Rapture (1 Corinthians 15:51–54; Philippians 3:20–21).
 Thus, Church Age believers will always be with the Lord (1 Thessalonians 4:17b).

 At the Judgment Seat of Christ, Church Age believers will have every work after salvation (Ephesians 2:10) judged and rewarded accordingly (2 Corinthians 5:10).